Management of Johne’s disease in cattle in Victoria since July 2016

 Purchasing and selling stock

-From 1 July 2016, there will be no entry requirements specifically relating to Johne's disease for cattle entering Victoria from other states or territories.
+There are no entry requirements specifically relating to Johne's disease for cattle entering Victoria from other states or territories.
 Cattle must be identified with a National Livestock Identification System (NLIS) (Cattle) device and be accompanied by a completed National Vendor Declaration.
 Further information on the introduction of livestock into Victoria is available on this website.

 Obligations if Johne's disease is suspected or diagnosed